chastell/suffragist/TUTORIAL.md

 have to know everything about killing processes to find a solution.

 Coach: In the end explain shortly the differences between Sinatra and Rails.

+## Play with the app

+Try to change things in the app in any way you see fit:

+* Maybe redirect to the results outright?
+* Maybe add other votings?
+How would the YAML file need to change?
+* Maybe try to style the file in different ways?